 Publications in Scientific Journals

-Theralase’s® team of renowned scientists, chemists, engineers and medical doctors have revolutionized Photo Dynamic Therapy (“PDT”) to develop a personalized one stop solution treatment for cancer patients and their healthcare practitioner.
+Theralase’s® team of renowned scientists, chemists, engineers and medical doctors have revolutionized Anti-Cancer Therapy (“ACT”) to develop a personalized one stop solution treatment for cancer patients and their respective healthcare practitioners.

 Due to the high proliferation rate of cancer cells (which makes them so deadly to the human body), they possess a greater quantity of TfRs on the cell surface and hence they absorb molecular iron at a much faster rate than normal cells.